DTJF/fbdoc/src/doc/Tables.md

 Any text in the command line not matching an option or its parameter gets interpreted as a file specification, that is either a file name or a file pattern.
-File specs get added to a queue and fb-doc executes this queue in the given order.
-Depending on the file spec[s] and the run mode, fb-doc operates in different ways:
+File specs get added to a queue and \Proj executes this queue in the given order.
+Depending on the file spec[s] and the run mode, \Proj operates in different ways:

 <table>
 <tr>